All Gallatin graduate students* are required to take the following core courses:

 Offered in the fall and spring semesters.

-This course is taken after the student has completed a Proseminar and generally during the second semester of full-time study, or after completing 12 units.
+This course is taken after the student has completed a Proseminar and generally during the second semester of full-time study, or after completing 12 units and before earning 24 units.

 As the first step in the sequence leading to the thesis, the Thesis Proposal Seminar meets regularly during the semester and moves students toward the completion of an acceptable thesis proposal.